The crankset is the heart of a bike’s drivetrain, and it majorly consists of chainring and crank arms.

 A bike crankset or groupset is a drivetrain component of a bike that converts the motion of the rider’s legs into rotational motion, which is then transferred to the bike’s rear wheel to propel the bike forward.
 The bicycle crank is usually connected to the bottom bracket axle, which is mounted in the bike’s frame.

-The size and length of the bike crankshaft can have an effect on the rider’s pedaling efficiency and comfort, as well as the bike’s overall gear ratios.
+The size and length of the bike crankshaft can affect the rider’s pedaling efficiency and comfort, as well as the bike’s overall gear ratios.

 Types of Cranksets on a Bike